 - They tend to be most valid when measuring organizational outcomes like turnover, performance, and success in training.

-Job Knowledge Tests
+3. Job Knowledge Tests

-When looking to identify candidates who already possess the necessary understanding for the tasks of a specific job, job knowledge tests can be helpful.
-They are usually multiple choice or essay questions built around particular job-related technical expertise or knowledge.
+If you want to identify candidates who already possess the necessary understanding for the tasks of a specific job, you may want to use a job knowledge test.
+These types of pre-hire assessments usually consist of multiple-choice or essay questions built around particular job-related technical expertise or knowledge.

 - These tests tend to be most valid when measuring specific organizational outcomes like job performance.

-- Unlike the Biodata and Interviews, these questions cannot be answered dishonestly–as long as you are able to verify that the potential hire is also the current test-taker.
+- Unlike the Biodata and Interviews, these questions cannot be answered dishonestly--as long as you are able to verify that the potential hire is also the current test-taker.

-- Due to the rapid change of technology and its impact on the way things are done, this type of test may require frequent updating in order to keep it relevant to the real-life role.
+- As technology continues to evolve, this type of pre-hire assessment may require frequent updating in order to keep it relevant to the real-life role.

-Physical Ability Tests
+4. Physical Ability Tests

 - Physical evaluations tend to be most valid when measuring organizational outcomes for physically demanding jobs.